Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Introduction

-Despite having been studied for over a decade, the main challenge in underlay DSA remains on how to establish the interference threshold for the primary network (PN) links and how the SUs autonomously become aware of the interference they create on the PN, specially when following an ideal operating setup where there is no exchange of information between primary and secondary networks.
-In order for the secondary network (SN) to assess its effect on the PN, researchers have proposed different techniques that make use of the receiving PU information sent back over a feedback channel.
-Since feedback information channels are part of most wireless communication standards \cite{3GPP1,3GPP2}, researchers have used these channels under the assumption that the SU can access these channels from the the PN so as to assess the effects of the SN on PN links.
-For example in \cite{b3,4024724,yang2012cross} the control feedback channel, and in \cite{b4,4557542} the ARQ feedback channel, have been used by a CR to extract information about the primary link.
-Yet, by relying on listening to feedback channels in the PN, these works share a setup where primary and secondary networks are not completely separated and exchange information with each other.
-In contrast to these works, the technique to be presented in this paper does not rely on any information exchange between the networks but, instead, takes advantage of the use at the primary network of adaptive modulation and coding (AMC), a technique that adapts the modulation scheme and channel coding rate according to the quality of the transmission link.
-The AMC technique has been part of all high performance wireless communications standards developed over the past two decades and, thus, expected to be used by a typical PN \cite{tarhini2007capacity,yang2002adaptive,zhou2018energy}.
-Since the AMC mode chosen for transmission depends on the link signal-to-interference-plus-noise ratio (SINR), by estimating this mode by a CR, it is possible for a CR to learn the SINR experienced by a primary link.
-More specifically, in this work we propose an underlay DSA technique that only requires the estimation of the adapted modulation scheme being used at the PU transmitter.
-The PU's adapted modulation scheme can be estimated by performing signal processing on the radio waveform from the primary link transmission that the CR is passively listening to during spectrum sensing.
-Regarding to the estimation of the modulation scheme being used in a transmission, for example, the work in \cite{b27} studied modulation classification based on second and higher order time variant periodic cumulant function of the sensed signal which required prior knowledge of the signal parameters.
-Authors in \cite{b16} used the same framework to perform signal preprocessing, along with utilizing artificial neural networks to address the issues associated with classification when the signal parameters are unknown.
-The work in \cite{b28} proposed a fully automated modulation classification scheme which employs two stages of signal processing to classify the AMC feedback signal.
-In this paper we assume that each SU applies the technique proposed in \cite{b28} on the nearest primary link to infer its used modulation scheme.
+Despite having been studied for almost two decades, the main challenges in underlay DSA remain on how to establish the interference threshold for the PN links and how the SUs autonomously become aware of the interference they create on the PN, specially when following an ideal operating setup where there is no exchange of information between primary and secondary networks.
+In order for the SN to assess its effect on the PN and protect the PN transmissions, researchers have proposed different techniques that usually assume that the secondary transmitter ($SU_{TX}$) knows the gain of the primary channel (that between the primary transmitter, $PU_{TX}$, and the primary receiver, $PU_{RX}$) and/or the cross-channel gain from the $SU_{TX}$ to the $PU_{RX}$, \cite{hu2009dynamic,b111,b112,b115,b116,b117,b118,b119,b120}.
+The common theme between these works is that they make use of the information that is sent over a feedback channel in the PN.
+Since feedback channels are part of most wireless communication standards \cite{3GPP1,3GPP2}, they have often been used, under the assumption that SUs can access them, to not only estimate the primary channel gain, but also assess the effect of the SN on PN transmissions.
+Examples of a CR obtaining information about the primary link from a PN feedback channel are found in \cite{b111,b112,b115,b116,b120} for the case of the rate/power control feedback channel, in \cite{b117} and \cite{b118} for the ARQ feedback channel, and in \cite{b119} for the feedback of the channel state information (CSI).
+In general, by relying on listening to feedback channels from the PN all works mentioned above share a setup where primary and secondary networks are not completely separated and exchange information with each other.
+In fact, the access of a control channel from another network calls into question as to whether there are really two separate network or, as we would argue, a single network with two different types of nodes.